andy-tomkinson/japanimaniacs/_posts/2018-09-20-osaka-nara.markdown

 From buses, pour down throngs of students and tourists probably out on a day trip.

 Teens have a good time teasing any of their friends feeding the animals.
 We reach gates guarded on either side by wooden guards.
-Not just your average gate, on your average guard.
+Not just your average gate, or your average guard.

 ![guard]({{site.baseurl}}assets/File38.jpg){:class="img-responsive"}